OmarAhmed-A/DigitalSquad/README.md

 We are grateful for the opportunity to participate in this hackathon and proud to have contributed to its success.
 Thank you, Dell Center of Excellence, for this unforgettable experience.
 And a special thank you to the problem-solving team for their invaluable support and hard work.

+Also you can check our [Testomonial video](https://drive.google.com/file/d/1LxfVQ65y8XL_YCMNslwYWoG3N1_UGquq/view?usp=sharing) from here

 ## Contributors

 ### Problem Solving Team